All Episodes

 They were telling us a week and a half ago, 250,000.

-It's been revised downward now for to 81,000 and now down to 60,000.
+It's been revised downward now to 81,000 and now down to 60,000.

-So I mean, does anybody really know at any given moment?
+So, I mean, does anybody really know at any given moment?

 Because I'll give you another example.

-Because Andrew Cuomo, the most loved human being on the face of this earth by liberals, uh, the one that denied his own task force and rejected their recommendation that you would need this.
+Because Andrew Cuomo, the most loved human being on the face of this earth by liberals, the one that denied his own task force and rejected their recommendation that you would need this.

 Well, I have him on record as well.

-And, you know, his record is not particularly keen in terms of what he was saying in the time that he was saying it, because early on, even up until early March, we're New Yorkers.
+And, you know, his record is not particularly keen in terms of what he was saying in the time that he was saying it because early on, even up until early March, we're New Yorkers.

 We're tough.